Brushmakers' Museum

 Are there restrooms and cafes?

-Facilities such as restrooms and nearby cafes may be available; check the official site for the latest information.
+Facilities such as restrooms and cafes may be available on-site or nearby.
+Check the official website for specifics.

 What should I wear?